pes18fan/zen/DOCUMENTATION.md

 add and remove items from a list, and the global `len()` native function can be used to get the length of the list.

+> [!NOTE]
+> You can also use the subscripting syntax on strings to get a character at the
+> provided index.

 ## Classes

 Classes can be used to create your own datatypes.